tokenring-ai/database/README.md

 ## Tools

-The plugin provides two agent tools that integrate with the TokenRing chat system:
+The plugin provides two agent tools that integrate with the TokenRing chat system.

 ### database_executeSql